NeKon69/MandlebrotSetSFML/README.md

 ## Questions or Issues?

-If you find bugs, have ideas for new features, or run into problems, please let us know!
+If you find bugs, have ideas for new features, or run into problems, please let me know!

 *   **Report Issues Here:** [https://github.com/NeKon69/MandlebrotSetSFML/issues](https://github.com/NeKon69/MandlebrotSetSFML/issues)
 *   **Email:** nobodqwe@gmail.com